Skip to Main Site Navigation Skip to Content Skip to Footer

 • TLCs will be held in the President's Dining Room, which is the first room on the left when you enter Hurley Hall.

-If possible, please try to arrive 5 minutes before the start time to allow time to get lunch.
+If possible, please try to arrive 5 to 10 minutes before the start time to allow time to get lunch.

 Your lunch will be covered by the CTLA.
 (Write your name on the sign-in sheet at the cash register to have your lunch charged to the CTLA.)